PCMSolver/pcmsolver/doc/users/building.rst

 Libraries and toolchain programs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-+ CMake version 2.8.9 and higher;
++ CMake version 2.8.10 and higher;
 + Git version 1.7.1 and higher;
-+ Python interpreter 2.4 and higher;
++ Python interpreter 2.7 and higher;
 + Boost libraries version 1.54.0 and higher;

 .. note::

-   Version 1.54.0 of Boost libraries is shipped with the module and resides in the `cmake/downloaded` subdirectory.
+   Version 1.54.0 of Boost libraries is shipped with the module and resides in the ``cmake/downloaded`` subdirectory.
    Unless you want to use another version of Boost, you should not worry about satisfying this dependency.

 + `zlib <http://www.zlib.net/>`_ version 1.2 and higher (unit test suite only);
 + Doxygen version 1.7.6 and higher (documentation only)
 + Perl (documentation only)
-+ PyYAML Python module (documentation only)
 + Sphinx (documentation only)

 PCMSolver relies on the Eigen template libraries version 3.3.0 and higher.
-Version 3.3.0 of Eigen libraries is shipped with the module and resides in the `external` subdirectory.
+Version 3.3.0 of Eigen libraries is shipped with the module and resides in the ``external`` subdirectory.

 Configuration
 -------------

-Configuration is managed through the front-end script `setup` residing in the
+Configuration is managed through the front-end script ``setup`` residing in the
 repository main directory.
 Issuing:

 .. code-block:: bash